ideaconsult/h5pyd/docs/refs.rst

     >>> subset = myds[regref]

-For selections which don't conform to a regular grid, h5py copies the behavior of NumPy's fancy indexing, which returns a 1D array.
-Note that for h5py release before 2.2, h5py always returns a 1D array.
+For selections which don't conform to a regular grid, h5pyd copies the behavior of NumPy's fancy indexing, which returns a 1D array.

 In addition to storing a selection, region references inherit from object references, and can be used anywhere an object reference is accepted.
 In this